Skip to main content

 Directly edit memories with /memory

-Use the /memory slash command during a session to open any memory file in your system editor for more extensive additions or organization.
+Use the /memory command during a session to open any memory file in your system editor for more extensive additions or organization.

 Set up project memory